discdiver/pachy-vid/example.md

 There's lots to checkout in the Pachyderm dashboard, so have a look around!

 ## Step 6: Keep building!
 You've seen just how easy it is to set up a Pachyderm pipeline that takes in video files, manipulates them, and outputs new image files.
 You've also had a quick look at the Pachyderm dashboard.
+Now you can go forth and make image slices from your favorite home videos to put on holiday cards, bibs, or banners.

 To make changes to *frames.py* or *frames.json* and iterate quickly, check out the [Pachyderm Workflow](/pachderm_workflow.md) document.

 If you want to see what else Pachyderm can do, try out another example from the [Pachyderm Examples](http://docs.pachyderm.io/en/stable/examples/README.html).

-When you're ready to upgrade to Enterprise talk to the friendly folks at [sales](mailto:sales@pachyderm.io).
+If you're ready to upgrade to Enterprise, talk to the friendly folks at [sales](mailto:sales@pachyderm.io).

 The Pachyderm team is here to help you every step of the way.
 Please submit any issues or questions you come across on [GitHub](https://github.com/pachyderm/pachyderm), [Slack](https://pachyderm-users.slack.com), or email at support@pachyderm.io!